srleom/blog/README.md

 ## Template

 I've created a [template](https://github.com/srleom/astro-theme-resume.git) based on this resume website I created for myself.
-Feel free to give it a star and fork it! 😊
+Feel free to clone it for your own personal use! 😊